rbbrdckybk/civitai-companion/README.md

 cd civitai-companion
 ```

-If you're already using [Dream Factory](https://github.com/rbbrdckybk/dream-factory), you should be good to go and can probably skip this step.
+If you're already using [Dream Factory](https://github.com/rbbrdckybk/dream-factory), you should be good to go and can probably skip the following step.

 **[2]** Install a few required packages:
 ```